The reason why many guitar players don’t think music theory is necessary comes from the belief in certain myths about music theory for the guitar.

-If I’m playing over the F major chord, F, A or C will be accented as such, so on and so forth.
+If I’m playing over the F major chord, F, A, or C will be accented as such, and so on and so forth.

 The following are the arpeggio notes that find themselves in the particular scale pattern we are using, for each of the chords used in this progression.